GABA for HGH – Does GABA Supplement Increase Growth Hormone?

 The research

 In 2008, a new experiment was done in which the results were confirmed, with the test being conducted on bodybuilders.
-3g of GABA increased growth hormone secretion, but only when used immediately after the training.
-GABA did not affect HGH production without workouts.
-3
+3g of GABA increased growth hormone secretion both at rest and after training.
+The research demonstrated that GABA produces significantly higher GH levels, especially when taken before resistance training.

 The right GABA dosage for HGH